xwjim/DRN/README.md

 - Put `train_annotated.json`, `dev.json`, `test.json`, `word2id.json`, `ner2id.json`, `rel2id.json`, `vec.npy` into the directory `data/docred/`

 - If you want to use other datasets, please first process them to fit the same format as DocRED.

+- We randomly sampled 72 documents form the dev set which contain 916 relation instances, and we annotated the reasoning type.
+The annotated reasoning type data file is in the `data/docred/reason_type.txt`.
+The data is formated as `serial_document_id serial_instance_id document_id head_entity_id tail_entity reasoning_type`.
+Reaoning type 1,2,3 is denoted as intra-sentence reasoning, logical reasoning and coreference reasoning separately.

 ### 3.2.
 Pre-trained Language Models
 The package *transformers* would take some time to download the pretrained model for the first time.